laurabenestan/Moran-Eigenvector-Maps-MEMs/README.md

 ![Spatial links](Link.png)

+To learn more about MEMs, see the elegant vignette of [Stéphane Dray](https://cran.r-project.org/web/packages/adespatial/vignettes/tutorial.html)

+## 2. Visualize the MEM values

+MEMs can be used in stats like any other environmental variables for instance in a Redundancy Analysis (RDA)framework, see [Benestan et al 2016] (https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.13811).
-Visualising the 12 MEMs by using the Coorxy object.
+Visualising the 12 MEMs is a crucial steps for accurately interpreting your results.

-The 1rst MEMs represent large spatial scales while the last MEMs are small spatial scales.
+Keep in mind that the 1rst MEMs represent large spatial scales while the last MEMs are small spatial scales.
-MEMs can be used in stats like any other environmental variables.

 ```{r}
 ade4::s.value(Coorxy, dbmem[,1])
 ```
 ![MEM1](MEM1.png)

-To learn more about MEMs, see the elegant vignette of [Stéphane Dray](https://cran.r-project.org/web/packages/adespatial/vignettes/tutorial.html)

-## 2. Visualize the MEM values

 Open the file containing the MEM values (that you have previously saved).
 ```{r}